Christian-ALLEGRE/WSJTXHelper/README.md

-     then, 3 seconds later, it will click it again, disabling next transmission (but current transmission continue), and preventing responders to change your current calling configuration. if you have "Only 1 CQ / mn" checked, it will not click "EnableTX" at time 30s and 45s, so you will send only one trame by minute instead of two.
+     then, 3 seconds later, it will click it again, disabling next transmission (but current transmission continue), and preventing responders to change your current calling configuration. if you have "Only 1 CQ / mn" checked, it will not click "EnableTX" at time 30s and 45s, so you will send only one frame by minute instead of two.

 This project was compiled using VisualStudio 2015, and the source code is in C++ language (to be able to easily access "win32" and "user" Windows DLLs).